MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 1. Sign in to Azure portal and navigate to the **Policy** dashboard.
 1. In the Policy dashboard, select **Definitions** from the left-side menu.
-1. In the **Security Center – Granular Pricing** category, search for and then select [Configure Azure Defender for Servers to be enabled (with 'P1' subplan) for all resources with the selected tag](https://ms.portal.azure.com/#view/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F080fedce-9d4a-4d07-abf0-9f036afbc9c8).
-This policy enables Defender for Servers Plan 1 on all resources (Azure VMs, VMSS and Azure Arc-enabled servers) under the assignment scope based on the tag you defined.
+1. In the **Security Center – Granular Pricing** category, search for and then select [Configure Azure Defender for Servers to be disabled for resources (resource level) with the selected tag](https://ms.portal.azure.com/#view/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F080fedce-9d4a-4d07-abf0-9f036afbc9c8).
+This policy disables Defender for Servers on all resources (Azure VMs, VMSS and Azure Arc-enabled servers) under the assignment scope based on the tag you defined.
 1. Select the policy and review it.
 1. Select **Assign** and edit the assignment details according to your needs.
 1. In the **Parameters** tab, clear **Only show parameters that need input or review**